-The rest of this part sketches how I cover the book in 36 class periods of 50 minutes each during the semester; I spend some further periods on exams and sometimes on other readings.
-While you may go faster or slower than me, and may want to adapt the material to your own teaching style, you may find my notes helpful.
+The rest of this part sketches how I cover the book in 39 class periods of 50 minute each.
+Even though you may go faster or slower than me, and may want to adapt the material to your own teaching style (and what chapters you want to cover), you may find my notes help-ful.
 I break my course into four parts: A - B - C - D.